Montgomery County Court Records

 Are Court Records Public in Montgomery County?

 Montgomery County court records are subject to Rule 12 of the Texas Rules of Judicial Administration and the common law right of public access.
 Under these authorities, court filings, dockets, orders, judgments, and other case documents are generally open to public inspection.
-No one is required to provide a reason for requesting access to a public court record, although a custodian may ask questions to identify the specific document being sought.
+You don't need to explain why you want a public court record, though a custodian may ask enough questions to identify the specific document you're looking for.

 Several types of records are restricted from public access: